0nix/ggj21/twine/scriptstuff.md

 She finishes her coffee, and she leaves the kitchen and go into the hallway where there are no cameras to continue surveillance, analysis of the noises from audio match normal bathroom bodily activities.
 Audio analysis is difficult due to the sound of the radio drowning out the unseen activity.
 She continues to be away from camera view, presumably having left the bathroom and stay in one of the two bedrooms of the residence.
 Audio analysis is inconclusive as to what she is doing, again, due to the sound of the radio in the kitchen. <- Common activity of citizens, whether on direct surveillance or not is to attempt to drown out their noises beneath the sounds of radio and television.
 This practice could be of note on a subject for subversion.

 The door opens on the camera feed pointing to the living room, in comes another individual, presumably Mr. Hassel.
 "Albert?"
 Leitzka asks from a room that is not in view of the surveillance equipment.
-"I'm home, dear!" the man answers in a chipper tone.
+"I'm ho-ho-home, dear!" the man answers in a chipper tone.
 Confirmed the individual to be Albert Hassel.
 He greets Lietzka with brief kiss on the cheek, takes his coat off and leaves it by one of two sofas in the living room. <- This is non-standard, however Hassel's dossier does denote that he did buy off a certain cadre of items from a friend who moved away to an unspecified location on assignment.
 One of these items might be the sofa.

 You observe Hassel sit on the sofa, relaxing his belt buckle.
 He motions towards the radio.
-"Could you turn that thing off, Nadine?
-I grow tired of the same shrill voice saying the same things over and over."
+"C-c-could you turn that thing off?
+They-they're always saying the same things over a-and over."
 Lietzka complies, and turns the radio off.
 Audio analysis is no longer a challenge. <- Manifest dislike of newscaster may be a small but concrete sign of dissatisfaction, not enough to signal acitonable offenses, but tells of his state of mind.

-*Insert some small talk about work Q1*
+Lietzka produces a tablecloth from one of the cupboards and unfurls it across the kitchen table.
+The rumble in the microphone ever so briefly takes you back to another time.

+Hassel takes off his coat and sets it somewhere beyond the view of the camera, along with a suitcase and a wide brim hat.
+The coat was decieving, making him look bigger than he actually was.
+You knew from the dossier picture you had examined before, but he looked like a child stretched to adult proportions, rather than an adult.
+Leitzka, meanwhile, sets down cups and small dishes.
+You presume it is to set the table for the dinner. /n/n "How was work today, Bertie?"
+She says warmly.

+"Ah, I d-d-don't want to bore you."
+Hassel replies shyly.

+"Bore me?
+Bore me with what, Bertie?
+I can assure you, anything you can tell me will be ten thousand times more exciting than my day alone here."
+Nadine responds with a bit of a laugh.

+Hassel gets up, and embraces Nadine.
+You observe she is taken a bit aback at the gesture.
+"I'm just there to p-p-press buttons.
+Yes, p-p-press buttons and write down stuff on a clipboard.
+I wrote a s-s-six instead of a n-n-nine.
+Most exciting part of the day."

+"Did you write the belly bigger on the six or on the nine today?"
+Leitzka inquires.

+"I, w-w-what?"
+Hassel says, taken aback.

+"Did you."
+Leitzka shuffles herself, breaking Hassel's hug. /n/n "Make the belly bigger."
+She turns around and you can see her in that monitor caressing Hassel's face. /n/n "On the six, or the nine?"
+She finishes her question with a small laugh.

+Hassel takes a few steps back.
+Clearly, this is not normal.
+"I d-d-d-don't know.
+Lots of, y'know, regulations and forms.
+Kinda hard t-t-to keep t-track of everything.
+I'll ha-have to check t-t-tomorrow.
+Yes.
+Tomorrow."
+He says, his words straining as he stuttered.
+Hassel sits back down, and Leitzka steps away, you assume to get food for dinner.

 "Which reminds me," Lietzka inquires.
 "Have you gotten any news from Customs?"

 "Ugh," Hassel grunts.
-"No, let's not talk about that right now Nadine.
-I have had enough with Gerhart's prodding and pulling and all these-- these little grubby things that get in the way of accomplishing anything in a single day of work."
+"No, l-l-let's not talk about that.
+I have enough with Ge-ge-gerhart's prodding and p-p-pulling and all these--these little grubby things that get in the way of ev-ev-everything."
 Lietzka stands by the kitchen door, arms crossed.
 She is not satisfied with Hassel's evasive answer.
-After a brief moment of silence, Lietzka storms off to the kitchen, and throws the meal on a plate.
-She comes back to the living room and slams it in front of Hassel.
+After a brief moment of silence, Lietzka  throws the meal on a plate.
 The noise is very sharp.
 It stings to hear through the headphones.

-"Hey, hey, hey!
-Could you have a tantrum with your own belongings, Nadine?
-You know, instead of mine?"
+"Hey!
+Let's not fight please, let's not have it out today, eh dear?"
 Hassel chides, as he grabs the plate and a fork to eat.

-"I don't believe I asked you about that grubby boss of yours, Albert.
-I don't want to think about that ghastly tobacco smell."
-Leitzka snarls back.
-"I am asking about the visas, for you, and me.
-I have been asking, over, and over, and over.
-I've been asking for three months now, you know.
-Laurie from a floor above only had to wait for a month, Albert.
-Quite frankly I don't understand why am I more upset than you, since the Ministry is clearly interrogating your... kindergarten teacher or something."
+"I don't believe I asked you about that grubby, gross boss of yours, Bertie.
+I jus--I just--" Leitzka pauses a moment to gather herself.
+"I just don't want to think about that man.
+I swear, that ghastly tobacco smell it's still on my black dress."
+She sighs with clear signs of frustration.
+"I am asking about the visas, y'know?
+For you?
+For me?
+I have been asking, over, and over.
+I've been asking for three months now.
+Three months!
+Laurie from a floor above only had to wait for a month, Bertie.
+I don't even understand why am I more upset than you.
+Ministry's is clearly interrogating your... kindergarten teacher or something."

 Hassel sighs in exasperation, and speaks in between chews.
-"Look, I don't know what to tell you.
-I have gone to the local office, you know, the one by the movie theater?"
+"I do-do-don't know what to tell you.
+I have gone to the local office.
+You-you know, the one by the m-m-movie theater?"
 Lietzka nods in agreement.
-"Been going three times a day since I put in the papers to get exit visas.
-The man at the door already knows me by name, for God's sake.
-And it's always the same answer, no matter what."
+"B-b-been going three times a day.
+Ever since I put in the papers.
+The m-m-man at the door already knows me by name, f-f-for God's sake.
+He calls me Mister Mealtime.
+I show up every time before h-h-he eats.
+C-calls me Mi-mister Mealtime.
+It's-s-s always the same answer, no matter what."

 "Your petition is currently being reviewed by Security authorities, an ongoing petition is not a substitute for a visa."
 Nadine recites as if out of a prayer book.

-"Clearly a you are a spitting image of the comrade."
+"Clearly you've taken le-lessons from Comrade Ulbricht."
 Hassel gets up and pecks Leitzka with a kiss.
-"But on a much closer appraisal, you are much better looking."
+"On a much closer ap-ap-appraisal, you are much better looking."

-Leitzka chuckles as she pulls a chair from the kitchen to sit at a ninety-degree angle from Hassel.
+Leitzka chuckles as she pulls a chair opposite from Hassel and sits.
 "Oh you, don't say that," she says in a playful tone "at this point saying any party member is less than an Adonis might be a crime and... you never know who's listening."

-"I don't know what is with the Ministry," He says, returning to the couch to finish his plate.
-"I am asking for something that I have a right to ask for.
-I have never done or said anything against doctrine.
+"I do-do-don't know what is with the Ministry," He says, returning to the couch to finish his plate.
+"I am asking for s-s-something that I have a right to ask for.
+I have never done or said a-a-anything against doc-doc-doctrine.
 I attend every meeting of the local chapter, I am a volunteer tutor for the school... " He brings his hands to his face and lets out a loud sigh.
-"I j-just, I. I don't know what else they want me to do.
+"I j-just, I-I don't know what else they want me to do.
 Security's where we put the nut jobs, it's always been that way."

 "It's not every single meeting."
 Nadine says lightly, with a chuckle.
 "You're missing the Women's League ones for sure."

 Hassel laughs.
 "Ah~!
 That being the case I can assure you, neither does Laurie's husband.
-No, no, h-he-he gets his things the old fashioned way, from a cousin of someone up in Border Troops high command.
+No, no, h-he-he gets his things the old fashioned way, from a cousin of so-so-someone up in Border Troops high command.
 It's all the same everywhere, all the time.
 Some Party we got, eh?" <- Subversive attitude against the State apparatus detected.

 "By the will of the people... and all that."
 Leitzka agrees, barely loud enough for you to make out.

 Leitzka mouths something that is not visible to the camera, nor loud enough to make out.

-"Let's watch some television, Nadine.
+"Let's wa-wa-watch some television, Nadine.
 Ok?"
 Hassel says as you observe him reach out to Leitzka's shoulder, she responds leaning into him.

 You observe both of them sit on the sofa and turn on the television set.
 They watch television in silence for the following two hours, without much to note or observe.
 The broadcast they watched was state-produced, a variety show with singers and artists.

 You observe Hassel break the silence.
-"I wish you'd tell me what's the rush.
-I know it's important, but these things th-the-they take time."
+"I wish you'd te-te-tell me what's the rush.
+I know it's i-i-important, but these things th-the-they take time."

-"I hope you're not one of those tattletale stooges.
+"I hope you're not one of those tattletales.
 I just want to leave in the same train you do."
+Leitzka says with a hint of melancholy.

 After this conversation, Hassel only reacts to the program in short sentences.
 Leitzka, however, remains silent.
 They both retire to their rooms, with no further activity of note.